Skip to content

 Pass verus arguments for verification

 For debugging purposes, it is helpful to pass additional Verus arguments.
-You can specify extra arguments using the environmental variable {crate}_{lib/bin}_VERUS_ARGS for a specific crate {crate} or VERUS_ARGS for all crates.
+You can specify extra arguments using cargo verify -- $extra_verus_args

 Examples